axiom-data-science/portal-docs/how-to/catalog/contribute-data.rst

 .. note:: Visualizing these data files within the data map requires processing by Axiom Data Science to be made available.
 Processing time varies as a function of data format and complexity.

+For more information about contributing data via the Research Workspace, please see the :ref:`contributing-data-overview` page.